FOREX-Dollar pauses as traders weigh Fed's dovish stance

 "For dollar-yen, U.S. Treasury yield change is a much more important driver than the JGB yield change."

-In the cryptocurrency market, bitcoin BTC=BTSP traded at around $58,000 after briefly topping $60,000 again overnight.
+In the cryptocurrency market, bitcoin BTC=BTSP traded at around $59,000 after briefly topping $60,000 again the previous day.

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, additional reporting by Kevin Buckland in Tokyo and Sagarika Jaisinghani in Bengaluru; Editing by Kim Coghill)
+(Reporting by Iain Withers, additional reporting by Kevin Buckland in Tokyo and Sagarika Jaisinghani in Bengaluru; Editing by Kim Coghill and Chizu Nomiyama)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.